dxatscale/sfpowerkit/README.md

   -n, --name=name                                         (required) Name of the sandbox

-  -u, --targetusername=targetusername                     username or alias for the target org; overrides default target
+  -u, --targetusername=targetusername                     Username for the Production Environment
-                                                          org

   --apiversion=apiversion                                 override the api version used for api requests made by this
                                                           command